Call for Project Proposals

 - Can the work be completed and results available by September 2024?

-The following items are required in the grant application:
+The following items are required in the online grant application:

-- Project Introduction (400 words or less including notation of relevant literature notations)
+Project Introduction including notation of relevant literature (400 words or less)

-- Budget Proposal (include the TOTAL fund amount requesting, as well as any other potential matching funds)
+Budget Proposal (include the TOTAL U.S. fund amount requesting, as well as any other potential matching funds)

 |Call for 2023 Research Council Sponsors Opens|